 Selling a home in a divorce

 Ultimately you may decide just to sell the house and split any equity with your spouse.
-For all involved, this may be the best decision because it allows for us starts all around and the infusion of cash from the sale of the home can help you to pay bills, debts and take care of other items that may have been stacking up during your divorce case.
+For all involved, this may be the best decision because it allows for us to start all around and the infusion of cash from the sale of the home can help you to pay bills, debts and take care of other items that may have been stacking up during your divorce case.
 Doing your spouse may agree in your final decree to terms of selling the house as far as selecting a realtor, a green and a price and then so in the home.
 This may seem like a step backward in your life but I can tell you that moving forward with the house that may not have great memories may not function that well for you in a post-divorce world is not smart.
 Rather, you will need to reassess your life after your divorce to c re-calibrate yourself for future successes.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and video.
+Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and in video.
 These consultations are a great way for you to learn more about the role of Texas family law and how your family circumstances may be impacted by the filing of a divorce or child custody case.